Current Trends in Automated Onboarding

 What are the current challenges of optimising the onboarding process for a large volume of merchants in a frictionless and compliant manner?

-The biggest challenge is to be appropriately vigilant while ensuring you offer merchants the fastest and easiest onboarding experience possible.
+The biggest challenge related with the onboarding process is to be appropriately vigilant while ensuring you offer merchants the fastest and easiest onboarding experience possible.
 When working with a high volume of merchants, it only makes sense to systemise and automate as many as possible, or most of your processes to take advantage of economies of scale.
 The way we’ve worked to do that at Truevo is to create a scoring system for merchants.

 Businesses that fall into the lower scores can be moved through onboarding quickly, and it’s great to be able to automate their process and provide them with a frictionless experience.
 By systemising our onboarding process, we’re able to move that much more quickly with businesses who require that one or two extra pieces of paperwork.